python3boto3/python-on-aws-databases/Redshift lambda layer spec and function configuration.md

 ---
 ## <span style="color:gray" fontstyle="bold">Notes: </span>
-On lambda use psycopg2-binary / you can only use psycopg2 on local machines (on 64-bit python) This configuration is for python 3.7
+On lambda use psycopg2-binary / you can only use psycopg2 on local machines (on 64-bit python)

+This configuration is for python 3.7

+The COPY command is 30 times faster than an equivalent insert command

+Tested on 15,000 fields.